Jieeeseo/CPT304/README.md

-# Software Design: Addressing "No Silver Bullet" Through Design Patterns
+# Beyond the Silver Bullet: Addressing Key Software Challenges with Builder and Strategy Patterns

 ## Table of Contents